-The qualifying exam committee reads the exam and makes a Pass or Fail determination for each student.
+The written qualifying exam committee reads the exams and makes a Pass or Fail determination for each student.

-Students taking either the M.S. or Ph.D. qualifying exam will be informed by the Graduate Advisor whether they passed or failed at M.S. or Ph.D. level.
+Students will be informed by the Graduate Advisor whether they passed or failed at MS or PhD level.

 Students can request a meeting with a suitable faculty member to discuss their performance on the qualifying exam.
-Particularly in the cases where a student has failed an exam, the Department encourages this meeting so that the student can understand what areas of the exam were poorly performed.
-A students' solution to an exam will be permanently retained as part of their student file.
+Particularly in cases where a student has failed the exam, the Department encourages the meeting so the student can understand what areas of the exam were poorly performed.
+The student's completed exam is permanently retained electronically as part of the student file.